 The Directors are required to complete training on and certification of compliance with the Code annually.
 The first principle requires that the Directors communicate and interact with others in a respectful manner, and to ensure that our workplace remains, safe, inclusive and free of discrimination, violence and harassment.
 These are some of the ways that this applies in practice:

-- the Company engages with suppliers to meet reasonable payment terms which has been especially important for those suppliers most impacted by inflation and the cost-of-living crisis.
-The Company holds regular relationship meetings with key suppliers to understand their needs as well as to provide a mechanism for obtaining feedback;
+- the Company engages with suppliers to meet reasonable payment terms and holds regular relationship meetings with key suppliers to understand their needs as well as to provide a mechanism for obtaining feedback;

 - the Company ensures that the investment management and advisory services it provides are aligned with PSPIB’s mandate and performed by individuals with the appropriate experience and skill; and